mojodojodev/mojodojo.dev/general/chris_faq.md

 We support the existing Python raise/try syntax, and also support with blocks etc.

 We will also support an optional + result type as well for the usecases that benefit from it, e.g. functional patterns, we are missing some support in the generics system to do that right now, but that will get filled in in the next couple months

+## Error Message
+We still have a way to go in various departments (high quality error messages are super important) but we're off to a good start for such an early language.

 ## Compilation
 ### Building for different hardware